dasrama/BlogBox/readme.md

 ## run the server locally :
-- 1.Clone the repository
+- Clone the repository
 ```
 git clone
 ```
-- 2.Install the modules :
+- Install the modules :
 ```
 pip install requirements.txt
 ```
-- 3.Set the environment variables in the .env file .
+- Set the environment variables in the .env file .
-- 4.Run the server .
+- Run the server .
 ```
 uvicorn app.main:app
 ```